By Luca Balata

 Luca Balata is a final year undergraduate student studying international business and economics.
 Luca was a recipient of the Laidlaw Undergraduate Research and Leadership Scholarship, investigating the World Café method and ways in which university lecturers can improve the intercultural skills of students.

-To hear more about the World Café method, its practical applications, and the findings of this research, register for the World Café Workshop on Wednesday 29 August 2018 at the University of Leeds.
+To hear more about the World Café method, its practical applications, and the findings of this research, come along to the Leeds Doctoral College Research Nights event on Tuesday 4 September 2018 at the University of Leeds.

 What is the World Café method?